French Open: Iga Swiatek beats Elena Rybakina and extends her bid for a 4th title in a row

+When she took the last two games and ended things with a forehand winner, Swiatek yelled, rocked back on her heels and put her fist to her chest.

+“I needed that kind of win to feel these feelings that I’m able to win under pressure,” Swiatek said.
+“For sure, it’s a great confirmation for me. ...
+I’m happy that I fought, and I also problem-solved.”

-The big-serving and hard-hitting Rybakina — who won Wimbledon in 2022 — got off to a stunning start, leading 5-0 after less than 20 minutes and grabbing 24 of the initial 32 points.
+The big-serving Rybakina got off to a stunning start, leading 5-0 after less than 20 minutes and grabbing 24 of the initial 32 points.
 She was responsible for 10 of the match's first 12 winners.

-“I needed to do something to get back in the match and, honestly, with her playing like that, I didn't have a lot of hope,” Swiatek said afterward.
+“I knew that (to) continue like that,” Rybakina said, “is not going to be easy.”

-There was more of the same early in the second set.
-Swiatek double-faulted to close the first game, then turned to her team in the stands with her palms up and said something; soon she was down 2-0.
+In the second set, Swiatek double-faulted to close the first game, then turned to her team in the stands with her palms up and said something; soon she was down 2-0.
+There was a game later in that set where she double-faulted three times.

 Iga Swiatek improved to 39-2 in her French Open career

-That, though, is when Swiatek suddenly transformed back into what she's been so often in recent seasons, but not over the past 12 months: a seemingly invincible force on red clay who has won four of the past five titles at the French Open, where she is 39-2 for her career and unbeaten in her past 25 contests.
+That, though, is when Swiatek suddenly transformed back into what she's been so often in recent seasons: a seemingly invincible force on red clay who has won four of the past five titles at the French Open, where she is 39-2 for her career.

-That certainly seemed in danger at the outset in Court Philippe-Chatrier, where Swiatek had trouble dealing with Rybakina's power and repeatedly was forced into errors.
+At the outset, Swiatek had trouble dealing with Rybakina's power and repeatedly was forced into errors.
 Given the rough stretch since June 2024 for Swiatek, a 23-year-old from Poland, maybe it would not have been entirely shocking for her to take a loss Sunday.

 Swiatek hasn't reached a final in a year and is now No. 5 in the rankings

-After all, Swiatek hasn’t reached the final of any event since earning the trophy in Paris a year ago and has slid from No. 1 to No. 5 in the WTA rankings.
+She hasn’t reached any final since earning the trophy in Paris a year ago and slid from No. 1 to No. 5 in the rankings.

-That rut includes a surprising exit in the semifinals at the 2024 Summer Olympics, which were contested at Roland-Garros; she ended up with the bronze medal.
-Then, later last season, she was banned for a total of one month after testing positive for a banned substance; her explanation was accepted that the result was unintentional and caused by a contaminated medicine.
+That rut includes a loss in the semifinals at the 2024 Olympics, contested at Roland-Garros; she ended up with a bronze.
+Later last season, she was banned for a month after testing positive for a banned substance; her explanation was accepted that the result was unintentional and caused by a contaminated medicine.

-On Tuesday, Swiatek will play No. 13 Elina Svitolina, a three-time major semifinalist but 0-4 in previous French Open quarterfinals.
+On Tuesday, Swiatek will play No. 13 Elina Svitolina, who is 0-4 in previous French Open quarterfinals.
+No. 1 Aryna Sabalenka faces No. 8 Zheng Qinwen in Tuesday's other women's match.

 One key moment across the 2 1/2 hours that perhaps presaged Rybakina’s unraveling came when she was a point away from a second break in the second set and had the chance to strike a forehand into an empty section of the court.
 Instead, she hit it right at Swiatek.
 When the ball came back over the net, Rybakina netted a jumping overhead.

-Soon, Swiatek was playing better, imposing herself on groundstroke exchanges as she tends to, in part by moving closer to the baseline.
-Her returns became more effective as Rybakina’s first-serve percentage dipped from 56% in the first set to 45% in the second and 43% in the third.
+Soon, Swiatek was imposing herself on groundstroke exchanges.
+She moved back for returns and those became more effective as Rybakina’s first-serve percentage dipped from 56% in the first set to 45% in the second and 43% in the third.

 In the second set, Swiatek reeled off five straight games and, in one burst, 10 straight points.